Albrtito/ObsidianNotes/02 - Atomic/20240605 - 211212 - Continuity of a single variable function.md

 lim_{x\rightarrow b^-} = f(b)
 \end{gather}
 $$
-The continuity of closed intervals relates directly to one of the main theorems in this area: [[]]
+The continuity of closed intervals relates directly to one of the main theorems in this area, used to evaluate these intervals.
+This theorem is the [[20240614 - 123841 - Theorem - Bolzano|Theorem - Bolzano]]